 Progress To Date

 Midtown Alliance was awarded grant through ARC for Design/Engineering to extend 15th Street from West Peachtree St. to Williams St. In partnership with GDOT and the City of Atlanta, an RFQ for Engineering Design services was advertised in June 2017.
 Jacobs was selected as the lead consultant and design work began in early 2018.
 Environmental and traffic studies and Concept Design have been reviewed and approved by GDOT.
-Preliminary Field Plans are underway.
+Preliminary Field Plans are currently underway.
 Pending approvals and permitting by authorities, construction of the extension is forecasted to begin in 2021.

 Midtown Alliance hosted a public information open house on November 8, 2018 at 999 Peachtree Street.
 Midtown Alliance and the project design team shared conceptual designs for the proposed 15th Street extension project and solicited feedback from attendees on the proposed concept.
-The open house provided an opportunity for the public to engage with Midtown Alliance staff and the designers to both learn more about the project and inform project design before it progresses to the next phase of development.
-Display Boards from the open house are available for download.
+Display Boards from this open house are available for download.
 Responses to comments received, both from the event, online, and via email, are available to read in this document.